ConradKatlegoMogane/Latex-Documets/README.md

 # Latex-Documets

-This repository will contail my documentation , created and prepared in latex document software. current files is a resume template
+This repository will contains my documentation , created and prepared in latex document software. current files is a resume template